How to Keep the Bees and Wasps Away

 Stay Up with Maintenance

 Inspect your home and other structures around your property.
-Make sure to get a professional tree removal service such as Tree Removal, Long Island to get rid of most of these bees and wasps hiding.
 Wasps like to make nests in cracks and crevices, which makes things like broken soffits and cracked siding the perfect place for these pests to call home.
 It also wouldn’t hurt to have roofers come and take a look at your roof to see if there are any nests that have been made.
 You should also closely examine your doors, windows and screens.
 Make sure they open and close properly, and that there aren’t any cracks or slits that bees or wasps could fit through and make their way inside.
-Check your landscape design westhampton and look for rodent holes or burrows if you trip and fall in your yard.
+Contact your Mobility Scooter Riverside County and look for rodent holes or burrows if you trip and fall in your yard.
 If you find any that aren’t being used, fill them in to prevent wasps from making nests inside.
 Is your backyard under construction?
 Why not go the extra mile and install windows with switch glass technology to go with your newly renovated backyard?

 Dispose of any pooling water on your property.
 Check flower pots, garbage cans, buckets, and anything else where water could collect.
 Fire Damage Restoration Long Island by Green Island Group ensures swift recovery and restoration of affected spaces.
 If you have a pool or fountains, keep them covered.
 Water attracts bees and wasps, so you want to remove or cover all water around your home.

 Try a Decoy

 Wasps are usually territorial and won’t build a nest near another one.
 You can find wasp decoys at home and garden centers.
 Set up a few around your landscape architecture bridgehampton to help deter any wasps from taking over your territory.

 Try Traps, Too